sonosaurus/sonobus/doc/README_WINDOWS.txt

 issues, it has only been tested on a few different windows versions so far.

-If you want to use the VST3 plugin version, copy the SonoBus.vst3 to your system's VST folder, which is usually at C:\Program Files\Common Files\VST3\  folder.
-If you don't have a VST3 folder at the location you can create one first.

 It is HIGHLY recommended that you use an ASIO supported audio driver.
 You can install ASIO4ALL to enable ASIO for your built-in audio devices or any other that don't have a dedicated ASIO driver.
 Get ASIO4ALL at http://www.asio4all.org.

+If you want to use the VST3 plugin version, copy the SonoBus.vst3 to your system's VST3 folder, which is usually at C:\Program Files\Common Files\VST3\  folder.
+If you don't have a VST3 folder at the location you can create one first.

+If you want to use the VST2 plugin version, copy the SonoBus.dll to your system's VST folder.

 GETTING STARTED (Windows)